 U.S. Increases Firefighting Aid To Chile As More Than 70 Blazes Rage

-A drone image of a forest near La Florida, Chile, on Sunday, after a wildfire.
-Christian Miranda/AFP/Getty Images hide caption The U.S. Embassy in Chile says it is sending an additional $740,000 for protective equipment and firefighting tools, as the country continues to battle more than 70 active wildfires that have killed at least 11 people in the past two weeks.
+The U.S. Embassy in Chile says it is sending an additional $740,000 for protective equipment and firefighting tools, as the country continues to battle more than 70 active wildfires that have killed at least 11 people in the past two weeks.
+The latest contribution, announced Tuesday , brings the total wildfire aid to Chile from the U.S. government to $840,000, including $100,000 promised last week after Chilean President Michele Bachelet declared a state of emergency.

 Discussions